launchframe-dev/cli/README.md

 LaunchFrame is a production-ready SaaS boilerplate that deploys to a single affordable VPS.
 Get subscriptions, credits, multi-tenancy, feature gating, and API management out of the box.

-## Status

-LaunchFrame is currently in **private beta**.
-This CLI exists but does not yet generate projects.

-**[Join the waitlist at launchframe.dev](https://launchframe.dev)** to get early access, exclusive updates, and founding member perks.

-Here's a sneak peek of the CLI experience:
 ![LaunchFrame CLI Preview](https://unpkg.com/@launchframe/cli@latest/cli.png)

 ## What You Get